 Sauna bathing has long been a vital part of Finnish culture, celebrated for its numerous health benefits.
 Now, this ancient wellness practice is gaining popularity in New Zealand, thanks to the availability of Finnish-designed SAWO saunas through Sauna People.
-Whether you’re aiming to improve your cardiovascular health, detoxify your body, or simply find a way to relax, regular sauna usage offers a host of scientifically backed health benefits.
+Whether you aim to improve your cardiovascular health, detoxify your body, or simply find a way to relax, regular sauna usage offers various scientifically backed health benefits.

 Why sauna usage is more than just a trend in New Zealand